pablodecm/phd_thesis/src/001_abstract.md

-the properties of the statistical models at particle colliders is useful to highlight the main challenges posed by statistical inference in this context: the multi-dimensional nature of the models, which can be studied only in generative manner via forward simulation of observations, and the effect of nuisance parameters.
+the properties of the statistical models at particle colliders is useful to highlight the main challenges posed by statistical inference in this context: the multi-dimensional nature of the models, which can be studied only in a generative manner via forward simulation of observations, and the effect of nuisance parameters.
 The first issue